ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### Random Token {#random-token}

 A unique token used in the challenge.
-It should be a random value issued to the user by the provider with the following properties:
+It should be a random value issued between parties (provider to user, provider to intermediary, or intermediary to user) with the following properties:

 1. MUST have at least 128 bits of entropy.
-2. base64url ({{!RFC4648, Section 5}}) encoded or base16 ({{!RFC4648, Section 8}}) encoded.
+2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

 See {{RFC4086}} for additional information on randomness requirements.

-Hexadecimal base16 encoding is RECOMMENDED when the random token would exist in a DNS label such as in a CNAME target.
+Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
+If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
+Note that DNS labels are limited to 63 octets which limits how large such a token may be.

 This random token is placed in the RDATA as described in the rest of this section.